ardoq/k8s-ardoq-bridge/README.md

 sync serially ensuring "no resource gets left behind".
 It performs a single syncing pass on initialisation capturing all the labelled Application Resources and only performs subsequent syncs if the data stored in-memory differs from resource details being updated.

+P.S:
+Resources in a labelled namespaces are consolidated the next time the pod restarts or when the resources in the cluster are processed through the operator again, i.e when they are modified externally.

 ### Can I get a bit more detail?